 - 1. That Cabinet notes the content of this report and appendices. - 2.
-That Cabinet consider and approve the draft consultation response as described and in Appendix A subject to the comments of Scrutiny (Learning and Culture). - 3.
-That Cabinet refers this report to Scrutiny Committee (Learning and Culture) for consideration and also seeks the views of the Council's Equalities Champion on this report. - 4.
-That Cabinet considers any comments from the Scrutiny Committee and Equalities Champion in order to finalise the Council's consultation response for submission to Welsh Government.
+That Cabinet considers and approves the draft consultation response as described and in Appendix A. - 3.
+That Cabinet approves the use of the Urgent Decision Procedure set out in Section 14:14 of the Council's Constitution in order to meet the deadline set by the Welsh Government of 15th July 2021. - 4.
+That Cabinet considers any comments from the Scrutiny Committee and Equalities Champion and provides these to supplement the Council's submitted response to Welsh Government.